nayeonshin/nayeonshin.github.io/_posts/2021-05-22-reflections-on-stanford-code-in-place-2021.md

 ---
 title:  "Reflections on Stanford Code in Place 2021"
-excerpt: "I never felt the weight a teacher carries before"
+excerpt: "I never felt the weight a teacher carries before.
+Teaching is not just transferring knowledge."
 categories:
   - Writing
 tags:
+  - Python
   - Reflections
 ---

 # Summary

 No summary.
 My experience with this program is too good to be summarized with a few words, so please read this post till the end. 😉 This is probably going to be a long post.
+At the end, I've written down my honest thoughts and feelings about my experience.
+Spoiler: Being a Section Leader was really, really difficult or me.

 # What's Stanford Code in Place?